petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ##### Blacklist the amdgpu Driver
-To install the latest driver, you must blacklisted the default AMDGPU driver.
+To install the latest driver, you must blacklisted the default amdgpu driver.
 Follow these steps:

 Open the /etc/modprobe.d/blacklist.conf file to edit:
 ```bash